Lung nodules are small, roundish growths in the lung. Usually non-cancerous, these nodules result from scarring, inflammation or infection.

 Treating Indeterminate Lung Nodules

-The radiotracer procedure takes two steps.
-First, you get an injection of the material that will find the nodules.
-The radiotracer material gives off gamma rays.
+Once in the nodule, the radiotracer material gives off gamma rays.
 Then, we use a gamma camera to see the nodules.
-We then remove the nodules.
+We then remove the nodules in the operating room.

-UVA pioneered this treatment.
-We have the largest experience of any hospital in the world.
+UVA has pioneered this treatment.
+We have more experience with this procedure than most hospitals in the world.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.